-If adherence can be reasonably assured and the family is nontuberculous (ie, the mother is being treated and no other transmission risks are present), the neonate is started on a regimen of INH 10 to 15 mg/kg po once/day and sent home at the usual time.
-Exclusively breastfed infants should receive pyridoxine 1 to 2 mg/kg once/day.
+If adherence can be reasonably assured and the family is nontuberculous (ie, the mother is being treated and no other transmission risks are present), the neonate is started on a regimen of INH 10 to 15 mg/kg orally once a day and sent home at the usual time.
+Exclusively breastfed infants should receive pyridoxine 1 to 2 mg/kg orally once a day.

 If adherence in a nontuberculous environment cannot be ensured, BCG vaccine may be considered for the neonate, and INH therapy should be started as soon as possible.
 (Although INH inhibits the multiplication of BCG organisms, the combination of BCG vaccine and INH is supported by clinical trials and anecdotal reports.)
-BCG vaccination does not ensure against exposure to and development of TB, but offers significant protection against serious and widespread invasion (eg, tuberculous meningitis).
+BCG vaccination does not ensure against exposure to and development of TB but offers significant protection against serious and widespread invasion (eg, tuberculous meningitis).
 BCG should only be given if skin and HIV test results of the neonate are negative.
 Neonates should be monitored for development of TB, particularly during the first year.
-(Caution: BCG vaccine is contraindicated in immunosuppressed patients and those suspected of being infected with HIV.
-However, in high-risk populations, the WHO [unlike the American Academy of Pediatrics] recommends that asymptomatic HIV-infected neonates receive BCG vaccine at birth or shortly thereafter. )

-For congenital TB, the American Academy of Pediatrics recommends treatment once/day with INH 10 to 15 mg/kg po, rifampin 10 to 20 mg/kg po, pyrazinamide 30 to 40 mg/kg po, and an aminoglycoside (eg, amikacin).
+For congenital TB, the American Academy of Pediatrics recommends treatment once/day with INH 10 to 15 mg/kg orally, rifampin 10 to 20 mg/kg orally, pyrazinamide 30 to 40 mg/kg orally, and an aminoglycoside (eg, amikacin—see table Recommended Dosages of Select Aminoglycosides for Neonates Recommended Dosages of Select Aminoglycosides for Neonates ).
 This regimen should be modified as indicated based on results of testing for resistance.
 Pyridoxine is given if the neonate is exclusively breastfed.
 Ethambutol is usually avoided because it causes ocular toxicity, which is impossible to assess in neonates.

-For TB acquired after birth, the suggested regimen is treatment once/day with INH 10 to 15 mg/kg po, rifampin 10 to 20 mg/kg po, and pyrazinamide 30 to 40 mg/kg.
-A fourth drug such as ethambutol 20 to 25 mg/kg po once/day, ethionamide 7.5 to 10 mg/kg po bid (or 5 to 6.67 mg/kg po tid), or an aminoglycoside should be added if drug resistance or tuberculous meningitis is suspected or the child lives in an area where HIV prevalence among TB patients is ≥ 5%.
-After the first 2 mo of treatment, INH and rifampin are continued to complete a 6- to 12-mo course (depending on disease category) and other drugs are stopped.
+For TB acquired after birth, the suggested oral regimen is treatment once a day with INH 10 to 15 mg/kg, rifampin 10 to 20 mg/kg, and pyrazinamide 30 to 40 mg/kg.
+A fourth drug such as ethambutol 20 to 25 mg/kg orally once a day, ethionamide 7.5 to 10 mg/kg orally 2 times a day (or 5 to 6.67 mg/kg orally 3 times a day), or an aminoglycoside should be added if drug resistance or tuberculous meningitis is suspected or the child lives in an area where HIV prevalence among TB patients is ≥ 5%.
+After the first 2 months of treatment, INH and rifampin are continued to complete a 6- to 12-month course (depending on disease category) and other drugs are stopped.
 Breastfed infants should also receive pyridoxine.

-When the CNS is involved, initial therapy also includes corticosteroids (prednisone 2 mg/kg po once/day [maximum 60 mg/day] for 4 to 6 wk, then gradually tapered).
-Other therapy continues until all signs of meningitis have disappeared and cultures are negative on 2 successive lumbar punctures at least 1 wk apart.
-Therapy can then be continued with INH and rifampin once/day or twice/wk for another 10 mo.
+When the central nervous system (CNS) is involved, initial therapy also includes corticosteroids (prednisone 2 mg/kg orally once/day [maximum 60 mg/day] for 4 to 6 weeks, then gradually tapered).
+Other therapy continues until all signs of meningitis have disappeared and cultures are negative on 2 successive lumbar punctures at least 1 week apart.
+Therapy can then be continued with INH and rifampin once a day or twice a week for another 10 months.
 Corticosteroids may also be considered for infants and children with severe miliary disease, pleural or pericardial effusions, or endobronchial disease or those with abdominal TB.

 Directly observed therapy is used whenever possible to improve adherence and the success of therapy.
 Many anti-TB drugs are not available in pediatric dosages.
 When possible, experienced personnel should give these drugs to children.

-Manifestations of neonatal TB are nonspecific, but multiple organs (including lungs, liver, and/or CNS) are usually involved.
+Manifestations of neonatal TB are nonspecific, but multiple organs (including lungs, liver, and/or central nervous system) are usually involved.

-Do chest x-ray and TB culture of tracheal aspirate, gastric washings, urine, and CSF.
+Do chest x-ray and TB culture of tracheal aspirate, gastric washings, urine, and cerebrospinal fluid.

-Give INH for positive skin test or high-risk exposure.
+Give isoniazid (INH) for positive skin test or high-risk exposure.

 Add other drugs (eg, rifampin, ethambutol, pyrazinamide, ethionamide, an aminoglycoside) for active TB.